-Figure 4 illustrates the water balance for Big Bear MWD's lake account in 2020.
+Figure 4 illustrates the water balance for Big Bear MWD's lake account in 2022.
 Table 3 of Appendix B summarizes the results.
 This information shows the water actually in storage (from Table 1 of Appendix B), Mutual's water in storage (from Table 2 of Appendix B), and the difference between the two, which is the amount in Big Bear MWD's account.
-In 2020, Big Bear MWD's account balance began with 18,979 acre-feet and ended the year with 17,875 acre-feet.
-The decrease in their account was 1,103 acre-feet.
-This decrease was because the In Lieu Water deliveries to Mutual during the year were less than the evaporation losses, SWRCB releases, net snowmaking withdrawals and net wastewater exports.
+In 2022, Big Bear MWD's account balance began with 21,881 acre-feet and ended the year with 24,293 acre-feet.
+The increase in their account was 2,412 acre-feet.
+This increase was because the In Lieu Water deliveries to Mutual during the year were more than the evaporation losses, SWRCB releases, net snowmaking withdrawals, and net wastewater exports.

 Table 3 of Appendix B also shows the status of Big Bear MWD's "Advance Account".
 This account represents the net amount of water Big Bear MWD has "borrowed" from Mutual for snowmaking in the Big Bear Lake watershed.
-In 2020, Big Bear MWD's advance account was zero throughout the year.
+In 2022, Big Bear MWD's advance account was zero throughout the year.